xiv-desu/xiv-desu.github.io/content/_index.md

 DESU helps folks get in touch - whether you're searching for pick-up groups, trying to get stuff unlocked, or seeking people to play with on a more regular basis.

-This is a great opportunity to get to know one another and learn from each other!
-Remember, the real secret of Dynamis is the power of friendship! ✨